ihcsim/pipelines/README.md

 `square`: A pipeline that extracts the list of integers into a channel, and perform square operation on each integer.
 `md5sum/serial`: A pipeline with serialize (blocking) stages to calculate files MD5 sum.
-`md5sum/parallel`: A pipeline with parallel (non-blocking) stages to calculate files MD5 sum,
+`md5sum/parallel`: A pipeline with parallel (non-blocking) stages to calculate files MD5 sum.
+`md5sum/bounded`: A pipeline with bounded number of goroutines in parallel stages too calculate files MD5 sum.

 ## LICENSE
 MIT.
 Refer to the [LICENSE](LICENSE) file.